 We are: Joanne Canalli & Rusty Cline

 The list of master level tango instructors Rusty and Jo have worked and studied with is literally “The Whose Who of Argentine Tango”.
 Many of the world renowned dancers that have influenced their dancing have stayed in their home where they had the luxury of exploring tango in very intimate settings.
 This vast and rich exposure has affected their dance and their teaching styles over the past decade.
-Jo and Rusty have spent over 5 months studying and dancing in Buenos Aires over the years.
+Jo and Rusty make frequent trips yo Buenos Aires to dance and study.
 Rusty found tango in 2001 and became a full time tango instructor in 2004.
 Joanne found Rusty teaching tango in 2004 (he was her first teacher in tango) and began studying with him in 2005.
-They quickly became partners and she began helping him demonstrate in group classes.
+They eventually became partners and she began helping him teach in group classes and private lessons.

 Rusty and Jo’s passion is to share the remarkable magic that is Argentine Tango with the world.
 Coming from a normal everyday work life background and walking into a ballroom as a beginner, they understand what it takes to become an accomplished Tango dancer.
-They believe you can to!
+They believe you can dance, too!

 About: Rusty Cline